 Employee engagement in manufacturing (also called morale), like safety, is often an underappreciated factor in manufacturing.
 At MTG/CMC we see it as one of the core elements to successful manufacturing along with cost, quality, delivery, and safety.
+Employee engagement also plays a key role in enhancing EBITDA value in one's manufacturing company.
 Manufacturing employees need to be engaged not only with the work but with the company’s goals as well.

 The Importance of Leadership in Employee Engagement